-1. God will heal our waywardness
+1. God forgives our sins

-2. God will strengthen our faith
+2. God strengthens our faith

 Hosea 14:5 I will be like the dew to Israel; Like a cedar of Lebanon he will send down his roots; his young shoots will grow.

-3. God will make our life attractive
+3. God makes our life attractive

 Hosea 14:6 His splendor will be like a an olive tree, his fragrance like a cedar of Lebanon.

-4. God will make our life
+4. God makes our life

 a blessing to others.